Big Ten Academic Alliance

 Each year, up to six Nebraska faculty members are selected as ALP Fellows and participate in the Big Ten Academic Alliance Academic Leadership Program.
 The Academic Leadership Program is one of the most successful leadership initiatives of the Big Ten Academic Alliance.
 Established in 1989, the program develops the academic leadership and managerial skills of nominated faculty who have demonstrated exceptional ability and academic promise.
 The program addresses the challenges of academic administration at major research universities while helping faculty members prepare to meet those challenges.

-ALP Fellows attend three 3-day seminars, each at a different Big Ten campus.
-They also participate in on-campus meetings throughout the academic year with members of our university's academic leadership.
+ALP Fellows from across the Big Ten attend two three 3-day seminars, each at a different Big Ten campus, a three-part virtual seminar, and a few shorter virtual meetings throughout the academic year.
+Nebraska’s ALP Fellows also participate in on-campus meetings throughout the academic year with members of our university's academic leadership.

 Lawrence L. and Ruth E. Pike Professor in Journalism, Associate Dean for Research and Faculty Affairs in the College of Journalism and Mass Communications